Jesse Winker Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the seventh-best in the league.
+- The pitching staff for the Phillies has a collective 9.2 K/9, the seventh-best in MLB.

-- The Phillies have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Phillies have the 13th-ranked team ERA across all MLB pitching staffs (4.09).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (104 total, 1.1 per game).
+- Phillies pitchers combine to allow 104 home runs (1.1 per game), the ninth-fewest in baseball.

-- The right-hander last pitched on Sunday, July 9 against the Miami Marlins, when he tossed six innings, allowing four earned runs while giving up eight hits.
+- The right-hander's last appearance was on Saturday against the San Diego Padres, when he threw five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.